-Number: Date of Adoption: Adopted By:

-6.2.7 12/3/97 Resolution 39-97

-Prepared By: Approved By: Page:

-P. Grenell Board of Harbor Commissioners Page 1 of 1

-Prepared By: Prepared By: Approved By: P. Grenell Board of Harbor
+~ 11 Number: Date of Adoption: Adopted By: Policies and Procedures 6.2.7 12/3/97 Resolution 39-97 Title: Prepared By: Approved By: Page: Contributions And Honorariums P. Grenell Board of Harbor Commissioners Page 1 of 1

 Speeches and presentations related to San Mateo County Harbor District services and activities which are delivered by District personnel to community and professional groups, public agencies, and other organizations are made without charge.
 If an organization wishes to give an honorarium or contribution for such a presentation, the remuneration must be made to the District, not to the individual employee.